Alight-Rw/-Full-Stack-Challenge/README.md

         - Provide feedback and confirmation messages to users upon successful creation, update, or deletion of candidate and job records, enhancing the user experience and usability of the application.

-   🔐 Authentication on Login and Sign in
+   🔐 Authentication on Login and Signin

         - Authentication(Implement secure authentication mechanisms, allowing users to sign up, log in,Upon registration, users should receive a confirmation email to verify their account.)
         - Signup: HR personnel can sign up by providing necessary details.
 Upon signup, the system automatically assigns the position as HR personnel.